Why a Strong Design Brief Is Crucial for Project Success

 Brand Overview and Brand Guidelines

-- Information about the brand’s target audience and their needs
+• Who the brand's target audience is and what the audience needs

 A Simple Design Brief Template